International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 ##### Data Intermediary #####

-The Data Intermediary is a platform operator that assumes mainly the data-related basic roles Data Provider/Data Consumer and Data Broker.
+The Data Intermediary is a platform operator that assumes mainly the data-related basic roles Data Provider/Data Consumer and Metadata Broker.

 Assuming the basic role of a **Data Provider** or **Data Consumer**, the Data Intermediary is responsible for the execution of the data exchange